The best baritone guitars do not have to be the most expensive.

 This configuration allows you to go into two different amps.
 Plus, you have the possibility to record that bright acoustic-sounding stuff in the studio or at home.

 Another somewhat unconventional thing is the pickup selector switch that’s in the form of a round potentiometer with three positions.
 It may seem weird at first, but it works like any other standard 3-way switch.
+This is a very versatile guitar.

 For more information, read our full ESP LTD BB-600 review.